siler23/MultiArchDockerKubernetes/docs/5-Deploy-to-Kubernetes.md

 Depending on if it's currently running on x86 or s390x, we can force it to run on the other with a [nodeSelector](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/).
 (We could also force it to stay on that arch, but that's no fun).
 A `nodeSelector` is a special label which needs to be satisfied for a pod to be assigned to a node.
 The `nodeSelector` `beta.kubernetes.io/arch:` is for deploying pods on a node with the specified architecture. (i.e. specify z with `beta.kubernetes.io/arch: s390x`)

-Hopefully, you are still in the main github directory.

 #### If it's running on x86 now, force z